Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

 \subsection{Spatial and channel reliability ablation study}

-An ablation study on VOT2016 (see Section~\ref{sec:vot_2016} for details of the evaluation protocol) was conducted to evaluate the contribution of spatial and channel reliability measures in our CSR-DCF.
-Results of the VOT primary measure EAO and two supplementary measures (A,R) are summarized in Table~\ref{tab:tracker_analysis}.
-Setting the adaptive channel reliability weights to uniform values (CuSR-DCF) results in $12\%$ performance drop in EAO compared to CSR-DCF.
-Replacing the adaptive spatial reliability map in CSR-CDF by a constant map with uniform values within the bounding box and zeros elsewhere (CSuR-DCF), results in a $21\%$ drop in EAO.
-Making both replacements in CSR-DCF (CuSuR-DCF) results in $24\%$ drop.
-Removing the channel and spatial reliability map reduces our tracker to a standard DCF with a large receptive field -- the performance drops by over $50\%$.
+An ablation study on VOT2016 was conducted to evaluate the contribution of spatial and channel reliability in CSR-DCF.
+Results of the VOT primary measure expected average overlap (EAO) and two supplementary measures accuracy and robustness (A,R) are summarized in Table~\ref{tab:tracker_analysis}.
+For the details of performance measures and evaluation protocol we refer the reader to the Section~\ref{sec:vot_2015}.
+Performance of the various modifications of CSR-DCF is discussed in the following.

+{\bf Channel reliability weights}.
+Setting the channel reliability weights to uniform values (CSR-DCF$\mathrm{_{c^{-}}}$) is equivalent to treating all channels as independent and equally important.
+The performance drop in EAO compared to CSR-DCF is $12\%$.

+{\bf Spatial reliability map}.
+Replacing the spatial reliability map in CSR-CDF by a constant map with uniform values within the bounding box and zeros elsewhere (CSR-DCF$\mathrm{_{s^{u}}}$), results in a $21\%$ drop in EAO.
+The other parts of the tracker remained unchanged in this experiment, including the channel reliability.
+This clearly shows the importance of our segmentation-based spatial reliability map estimation from Section~\ref{sec:spatial_prior}.

+{\bf Channel and spatial reliability}.
+Making both replacements in the original tracker means that this version (CSR-DCF$\mathrm{_{c^{-}s^{u}}}$) does not use channel reliability weights and it uses uniform spatial reliability map (uniform values within the bounding box and zeros elsewhere).
+The performance drops by $24\%$ compared to CSR-DCF.
+Removal of the uniform spatial reliability map from CSR-DCF$\mathrm{_{c^{-}s^{u}}}$ results in the CSR-DCF$\mathrm{_{c^{-}s^{-}}}$.
+This version reduces our tracker to a standard DCF with a large receptive field.
+Since the learned filter captures a significant amount of background, the performance drops by over $50\%$.